A Spatial-channel-temporal-fused Attention for Spiking Neural Networks: Experiments

 \subsection{Analysis of Complexity and Efficiency}

-It is obvious that introducing the SCTFA module into SNNs will cause a trade-off between the cost and performance.
+Introducing the SCTFA module into SNNs results in a trade-off between the cost and performance.
 To further analyze the model complexity and efficiency, we calculate the numbers of parameters, multiply-add operations (Mult-Adds) and actual inference time per batch for the BL-SNN and SNNs with different attention modules.
-As comparisons shown in Tab.~\ref{Tab4}, the SCTFA module will introduce slightly more parameters and computational complexity into SNNs than the CTFA and STFA modules.
-For SNNs with different attention modules, such enhancement of computational complexity leads to a relatively long, but reasonable, increase in actual inference time.
-This non-negligible efficiency loss may be attributed to the increased element-wise operations and reduced parallelism degree due to the insert of attention modules.
-During the inference process, we find that the STFA-SNN and CTFA-SNN models exhibit the similar level of inference time on all datasets.
+As comparisons shown in Tab.~\ref{Tab4}, the SCTFA module introduces slightly more parameters and computational complexity into SNNs than the CTFA and STFA modules.
+For SNNs with different attention modules, such enhancement of computational complexity leads to a relatively long, but reasonable, increase in the actual inference time.
+This non-negligible efficiency loss may be attributed to the increased the number of element-wise operations and reduced parallelism degree due to the insertion of attention modules.
+During the inference process, we find that the STFA-SNN and CTFA-SNN models exhibit similar inference times on all datasets.
 In comparison with the BL-SNN model, the most complicated SCTFA-SNN model spends an extra inference time of 11.678~ms, 43.162~ms and 19.008~ms per batch on the DVS Gesture, SL-Animals-DVS and MNIST-DVS, respectively [Tab.~\ref{Tab4}].
 Considering the length of event stream data used in this study, we believe that the realistic runtime of the SCTFA-SNN model is still acceptable for real applications.
-Altogether, our above analysis suggests that the proposed SCTFA-SNN can achieve superior performance, while maintaining a certain degree of competitive on complexity and efficiency.
+Overall, our above analysis suggests that the proposed SCTFA-SNN model can achieve superior performance, while maintaining a certain degree of competitiveness in terms of complexity and efficiency.